jveilleux/FarmFreshWeb/view-orders.md

 ![](https://openfoodnetwork.org/wp-content/uploads/2015/05/BOM-1.png "Bulk Order Management")

 You can then adjust the quantity of each unique order in the Quantity column.
-The Total Quantitiy Ordered in the box at the top will update automatically as you adjust orders, in this case going down, as you reduce each order for the tomatoes.
+The Total Quantity Ordered in the box at the top will update automatically as you adjust orders, in this case going down, as you reduce each order for the tomatoes.

 You could also then see the emails of these customers, and send them an alert._An alert is not automatically generated when adjustments are made in bulk order management._